 Compliance of the specialized implementations.

-A specialized specification that is compliant to the Peppol International Invoicing model shall only include rules that result in a document instance that is compliant with the Peppol International model when validated by the models artefacts alone.
+A specialized specification that is compliant to the Peppol International Invoicing model shall only include rules that result in a document instance that is compliant with the Peppol International model when validated by the PINT artefacts alone.
 The documentation of the specification shall fulfil the following requirements.

 the specification shall clearly state what business functions and/or legal requirements it is intended to support;